 Welcome to the Power of Stars web site.
 This is the site for information related to the new archaeoastronomy book published by Springer Verlag entitled “The Power of Stars – How Celestial Observations have Shaped Civilization,” by Dr. Bryan E. Penprase of Pomona College.
 In the book, we explore the many ways in which ancient and modern civilization are shaped by the heavens.
 We explore sky lore, constellations, cosmologies, timekeeping, alignment of structures, and even relics of ancient traditions that survive to the modern day.
 The book also includes an exploration of modern cosmology at the end to enable a complete telling of how cultures from around the world (including our own) describe the universe around us.

-This site provides a glimpse of some of the chapters in the book, and also gives a chance for questions from readers to be answered.
-In the “Contact” section you can send in your thoughts.
-If you are interested in booking an appearance by Dr. Penprase, please use the Contact section of the web site, or email Dr. Penprase directly at firstname.lastname@example.org.
+This site provides a glimpse of some of the chapters in the book.
+If you are interested in booking an appearance by Dr. Penprase, please use the Contact section of the web site, or email Dr. Penprase directly at email@example.com.

 In case you wanted a digital version of the Power of Stars, which can be read on your laptop computer, iPad, or Nook device, the Power of Stars is now available as an electronic book from Google Books.
 You can purchase the Power of Stars, and have digital versions of its 200 color figures, through the link below.